 FACT: I was permanently banned without warning/without due process from my neighborhood library “for the safety of the staff and public,” yet I have no police record for violence, never issued threats, was not accused of issuing threats, and was not a constant disruption to library patrons.
 My civil rights are thus being denied in my town of Barnstable, MA because I am prohibited from attending any cultural or political events held at my neighborhood library, Sturgis Library.

-FACT: James LaRue and the his American Library Association Office for Intellectual Freedom would not get involved and would not report on the incident in the ALA’s American Libraries Magazine.
-In fact, not one librarian of the many contacted since the incident in June 2012 would respond… with the exception of LaRue…
+FACT: Former Director James LaRue of the American Library Association’s Office for Intellectual Freedom refused to get involved and would not report on the incident in the ALA’s American Libraries Magazine.
+In fact, not one librarian of the many contacted since the incident in June 2012 would respond… with the exception of LaRue.

 QUESTION: Should the ALA serve only as a propaganda arm for librarians, depicting them and their libraries as faultlessly wonderful?

-Barbara M. Jones, director of the Office for Intellectual Freedom at the time, simply did not respond, nor did the other staff members of the Office, Angela Maycock, D. Caldwell-Stone, Brian Campbell, Nanette Perez, and Jonathan Kelly.
-In-lockstep was not a good intellectual-freedom policy, or was it?
+Barbara M. Jones, director of the Office for Intellectual Freedom at the time, simply refused to respond to my challenges.
+The other staff members of the Office, Angela Maycock, Deborah Caldwell-Stone, Brian Campbell, Nanette Perez, and Jonathan Kelly, also refused.
+In-lockstep is hardly a good intellectual-freedom policy.
 In fact, one would expect an intellectual response from an organization with such a name.
 Alas, not when it was being criticized… intellectually!
 Caldwell-Stone is now the current director.
 Will she now choose to respond?

 In 2014, I sketched another cartoon on the ALA, this time on its president Barbara Stripling (see http://wwwtheamericandissidentorg.blogspot.com/2014/03/barbara-stripling.html), who was promoting her “Declaration for the Right to Libraries” on the ALA website.
 Did that “right” include the right of libraries… to serve as banning and censoring gatekeepers of information, especially information critical of libraries and librarians?
 Unsurprisingly, I was not permitted to leave a comment with that regard because, unsurprisingly, comments had been “disabled.”
 Stripling did not respond to the cartoon or email I’d sent directly to her.
-In 2015, I sketched yet another cartoon, “The Bewildered Intellectual Freedom Herd,” (see http://wwwtheamericandissidentorg.blogspot.com/2017/01/dave-trudeau.html), featuring Dave Trudeau, chair of the ALA’s Office of Intellectual Freedom Round Table at Vance-Granville Community College, and sent it to him.
+In 2015, I sketched yet another cartoon, “The Bewildered Intellectual Freedom Herd,” (see http://wwwtheamericandissidentorg.blogspot.com/2017/01/dave-trudeau.html), featuring Dave Trudeau, chair of the ALA’s Office of Intellectual Freedom Round Table at Vance-Granville Community College.
+I sent it to Trudeau.
 Again, the egregious absence of response!
 Clearly, Trudeau did not value vigorous debate, cornerstone of democracy!

-Then in late 2016, I noticed a New York Times article, "Libraries Become Unexpected Sites of Hate Crimes," which included comment by James LaRue, the new director of the ALA’s Office for Intellectual Freedom: “We hope to track the details, locations and frequency, the better to stay on top of it, develop training or webinars, and support our members.”
+Then in late 2016, I noticed a New York Times article, "Libraries Become Unexpected Sites of Hate Crimes," which included comment by James LaRue, the new director of the ALA’s Office for Intellectual Freedom at the time: “We hope to track the details, locations and frequency, the better to stay on top of it, develop training or webinars, and support our members.”
 The hate crimes in question were mostly graffiti, a misdemeanor that technically constituted a crime.
 Thus I wrote LaRue, noting the further developments in my battle for intellectual freedom vis-a-vis libraries, especially the permanent trespass order issued without due process or warning in June 2012 against me for the speech crime of having criticized the library director in writing (no prohibited vocabulary used or threats made).
 That speech crime was a critical open letter, part one and part two (see https://www.blogger.com/blogger.g?blogID=239569862679528067#editor/target=post;postID=5021216965024016470;onPublishedMenu=allposts;onClosedMenu=allposts;postNum=22;src=postname and https://www.blogger.com/blogger.g?blogID=239569862679528067#editor/target=post;postID=8867821344219052401;onPublishedMenu=allposts;onClosedMenu=allposts;postNum=21;src=postname), distributed to the library directors of the Clams Library System of Cape Cod, less than one week prior to the banning decree.
 Surprisingly, LaRue responded, and thus began our somewhat lengthy dialogue de sourds.
-And I use that term because LaRue refused to address a number of points raised…
+And I use that French term because LaRue refused to address a number of points raised…

 Jame LaRue—Yes, we're trying to track as many relevant details as we can—people, media reports, etc., about incidences that (so far) seem to fall into defacement of public property, and physical harassment and assault.
 I don't understand your distinction: while not all crimes are equal, a misdemeanor is in fact a crime.
 There's a fundamental difference, in my mind, between standing on a corner and saying “I don't like Muslims" (free speech), and hitting a Muslim patron (a crime), or spraying a library wall with swastikas.